rneeft/aspire-course-site/docs/Messaging/Integration.md

 ## Step 3: Configure NServiceBus in the API

-Add the following NServiceBus configuration to your API project and make sure the method is called:
+Add the following NServiceBus configuration to the `program.cs` of the API project and make sure the method is called:

 ```csharp
 static void AddNServiceBus(WebApplicationBuilder builder)